ajaydabe/CI-CD-Pipeline-for-Deploying-Application-on-Docker_Container/README.md

-# CI-CD-Pipeline-for-Deploying-Application-on-Docker_Container
+# CI-CD-Pipeline-for-Deploying-Application-using-Docker-Compose
-Deploying application on docker container with the help of Jenkins CI-CD pipeline
+Deploying application on docker container with the help of Jenkins CI-CD pipeline using Docker-compose